Alibaba Scams And Fraud Guide // How To Avoid Getting Ripped Off When FBA Sourcing

 • Ask detailed questions - For instance–if you are buying aluminum products, ask them what types of aluminum they work with.
 If they answer with "6061" and discuss the types of products they make, you are probably talking to a legitimate supplier.
 If they are a real manufacturer, they should know these questions well.

-• Get pictures - A good supplier should provide detailed pictures of the product and the factory.
-They should also take pictures quickly and fulfill any request you might have, i.e., pictures of specific equipment or details in the product.
+• Get pictures—A good supplier should provide detailed pictures of the product and the factory.
+They should also take pictures quickly and fulfill any request you might have, such as pictures of specific equipment or details in the product.

 • Get a sample before you buy - Any legitimate supplier will have no problem shipping a sample.
 Ask them about who they've sold to and, if possible, get a reference from another customer.

-• Onsite visits and factory tours - While this step is unnecessary, it is extremely useful.
-You can hire a third party to visit the factory and do an inspection in person (and yes– Cosmo offers this service), or if you're willing to spend more, fly there and do the inspection yourself.
+• Onsite visits and factory tours—While this step is unnecessary, it is extremely useful.
+You can hire a third party to visit the factory and inspect it in person (and yes, Cosmo offers this service), or if you're willing to spend more, fly there and inspect it yourself.

 • Check the address and business accounts - Assuming you are already about to pay, ensure the bank account name matches the business name.
 The stated phone numbers and business addresses are the same as you already have.